Dart-Code/Dart-Code/CONTRIBUTING.md

 ## Debugging the Debug Adapters

-Debug adapters currently run in-process and debugging them is the same as any other extension code.
+Debug adapters run out-of-process but the generated launch configurations will run them in server-mode and attach the debugger so that they can be debugged simultaneously with the extension code (this also applies to running automated tests).

 ## Code Etiquette and Style